-When an indicated function key enables an "automatic" light feature, the associated lights operate according to the states shown in the table.
-For instance, enabling the Automatic Ditch Lights in Neutral will not cause the Ditch Lights to turn on since their automatic behavior would have them off in that directional state; however, it you then entered Forward, the Ditch Lights would turn on.
-When an indicated function key disables an "automatic" feature, all lights will be off.
-For instance, disabling "Automatic Ditch Lights" will immediately shut off any operating Ditch Lights and they will not turn on again until the automatic feature is enabled.
+When an indicated function key enables an "automatic" feature, it operates according to the states shown in the table.
+For instance, enabling the Automatic Mars Light in Neutral will not cause the Mars Light to strobe since their automatic behavior would have them at a steady-on setting in that directional state; however, it you then entered Forward, the Mars Light would begin to strobe.
+When an indicated function key disables an "automatic" feature, that feature is off.
+For instance, disabling "Automatic Mars Light" will immediately shut off the Mars Light in any direction and they will not turn on again until the automatic feature is enabled.